ali5ter/weedout/README.md

     nohup python ./weedout.py &

+To run it at start up edit the crontab, using

+    sudo crontab -e

+and add the line

+    @reboot python /path/to/your/weedout.py &

 By default, any m4a files found in the `./audio` directory will be played.
 If an audio file hasn't finished playing before another is started, they will play simultaeously.